akiran703/MultiInputPatientApproach/README.md

 - Patient-level aggregation improved sensitivity by 2% (AVG and Entropy) and 3% (Bayesian) compared to standard image-by-image baselines
 - Models minimize false negatives while maintaining high precision
 - Cross-dataset generalization demonstrates real-world applicability
+- Presentation can be found under old_notebooks, Proof of presenting in symposium in old_notebooks

 ## Architecture Comparison